 There's no better way to learn than by doing, and in our workshops, you will follow the progress of the topic in your own data so you can immediately relate the concepts discussed to your own situation.

-This 4½ day class taught by Peter Enrico (sometimes joined by Scott Chapman or John Baker) will give you a deeper understanding of WLM functions and abilities.
+This 4½ day class taught by Peter Enrico (sometimes joined by Scott Chapman) will give you a deeper understanding of WLM functions and abilities.
 You will learn considerations for re-evaluating goals over time and how to better monitor, tune, and control how WLM manages your workload.

 Click here for more detailed information.